 The specific actions undertaken by any individual entity to meet GHG planning targets are not known at this time, but the actions will be similar to the electricity sector responses identified in the 2017 Scoping Plan Update.
-The reasonably foreseeable
+The reasonably foreseeable compliance responses, assuming that IRPs are implemented over the next 12 years, include:

-5 2017 Integrated Energy Policy Report, Form 1.1c California Energy Demand Forecast 2018 - 2030, Mid Demand Baseline Case, Mid AAEE and AAPV Savings.
-Retrieved from: http://docketpublic.energy.ca.gov/PublicDocuments/17-IEPR-03/TN222582 20180216T094947 LSE and BA Tables Mid Baseline Demand Mid AAEEAAPV Revi sed_CCA.xlsx compliance responses, assuming that IRPs are implemented over the next 12 years, include:
+&lt;sup>5 2017 Integrated Energy Policy Report, Form 1.1c California Energy Demand Forecast 2018 - 2030, Mid Demand Baseline Case, Mid AAEE and AAPV Savings.
+Retrieved from: http://docketpublic.energy.ca.gov/PublicDocuments/17-IEPR-03/TN222582 20180216T094947 LSE and BA Tables Mid Baseline Demand Mid AAEEAAPV Revised CCA.xlsx